Home › Industries › Wealth Management

 The costliest cyber incident at a wealth-management firm is rarely exotic.
 It is usually a redirected client transfer that began with a compromised or spoofed email.
 Here is exactly how the attack works, the one control that breaks it, and what a Canadian advisory firm has to do in the first hour after it happens.

-• Spear phishing and business email compromise drove $67.3 million in reported losses to the Canadian Anti-Fraud Centre in 2024, the second-largest fraud category after investment scams.
+- Spear phishing and business email compromise drove CA$67.9 million in reported losses to the Canadian Anti-Fraud Centre in 2025, second only to investment fraud by dollar loss.

 How big is the wire-fraud problem for Canadian firms?

 That figure understates the real scale.
-The CAFC estimates that only 5 to 10 percent of victims ever report, so the true loss to Canadian businesses is many times higher.
-South of the border the pattern is identical: the FBI’s 2024 Internet Crime Report tied business email compromise to US$2.77 billion in losses across 21,442 complaints.
+Only 5 to 10 percent of victims ever report, so the true loss to Canadian businesses is a multiple of the published number.
+South of the border the pattern is identical.
+The FBI Internet Crime Report (2024) tied business email compromise to US$2.77 billion in losses across 21,442 complaints.

 How the attack actually works